Radford puts home win streak on the line against Longwood - WTOP News

 Radford, Virginia; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Radford will try to keep its seven-game home win streak intact when the Highlanders play Longwood.
+BOTTOM LINE: Radford will try to keep its seven-game home win streak alive when the Highlanders face Longwood.

 The Highlanders are 7-0 on their home court.
-Radford averages 74.3 points and has outscored opponents by 3.9 points per game.
+Radford is seventh in the Big South scoring 74.3 points while shooting 44.3% from the field.

-The Lancers are 3-2 against conference opponents.
-Longwood averages 78.7 points and has outscored opponents by 7.3 points per game.
+The Lancers are 3-2 in Big South play.
+Longwood averages 78.7 points while outscoring opponents by 7.3 points per game.

+Radford’s average of 7.5 made 3-pointers per game this season is just 0.6 more made shots on average than the 6.9 per game Longwood allows.
+Longwood averages 6.4 made 3-pointers per game this season, 1.7 fewer made shots on average than the 8.1 per game Radford allows.

-The Highlanders and Lancers face off Wednesday for the first time in Big South play this season.
+The Highlanders and Lancers match up Wednesday for the first time in conference play this season.

 LAST 10 GAMES: Highlanders: 5-5, averaging 73.3 points, 33.1 rebounds, 12.3 assists, 5.8 steals and 3.8 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 70.9 points per game.